sonic-net/DASH/documentation/general/dash-sonic-hld.md

 ST/PL is employed for scenarios like multiple different customers want to access a common shared resource (e.g storage).
 This shall not fall into the regular Vnet packet path or Vnet peering path and hence a Private Endpoint is assigned for such accesses, as part of ENI routing or VNET's mapping tables.
 The lookup happens as described in the above sections, but actions are different.
 For ST/PL, actions include IPv4 to IPv6 transpositions and special routing/mapping lookups for encapsulation.
 By having packet transpositions, Service Tunnel feature provides the capability of encoding “region id”, “vnet id”, “subnet id” etc via packet transformation.
 IPv6 transformation includes last 32 bits of the IPv6 packet as IPv4 address, while the remaining 96 bits of the IPv6 packet is used for encoding.
 Private Link feature is an extension to Service Tunnel feature and enables customers to access public facing shared services via their private IP addresses within their vnet.
 More details on traffic flow is captured in the example section.
 **ST/PL Inbound flow**: Using the outbound unified flow, the reverse transposition (inbound unified flow) is created.
 If no inbound flow is created, the packet shall be dropped if it does not match any existing inbound routing rule.
 There is no inbound policy based lookup expected for ST/PL scenarios.
 When FastPath kicks in, the respective outbound and inbound unified flows shall be modified accordingly.

+ST encap shall be either NVGRE or Vxlan.
+The same encapsulation is expected on the inbound flow.

 # 3 Modules Design